nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 Button 3:
    Sends a get message for a descriptor, requesting information about the :c:var:`bt_mesh_sensor_present_dev_op_temp` sensor.

+Button 4:
+   Sends a set message for a sensor setting, switching between the ranges specified in the :c:var:`presence_motion_threshold` variable.

 Terminal:
    All sensor values gathered from the server are printed over UART.